justinmanley/www.justinmanley.work/posts/james-turrell-aten-reign/index.md

 The Kunsthaus installation is simpler because its apparatus was more easily concealed and so intruded less into the life of the museum.  _Aten Reign_, by contrast, pushes into every part of the space.
 Sometimes, as on the ramp, its intrusions are uncomfortable and uncomplimentary.
 Its secret is that the architectural extremes that Frank Lloyd Wright sought to capture are exposed most clearly in these moments.

 It is rare that a remarkable building is so drastically altered, or that the result should be so illuminating.
 Turrell’s _Aten Reign_ is an important moment of reflection in the architectural life of the Guggenheim Museum.
-It is open for a few more days only – don’t miss it.